MeasureLuminancePrecision

 - MATLAB or Octave. http://mathworks.com , https://www.gnu.org/software/octave

-- The Psychtoolbox, free from http://psychtoolbox.org.
+- The Psychtoolbox, from http://psychtoolbox.org.

 - A photometer or colorimeter supported by CMCheckInit(), e.g., the CRS ColorCal2